UPDATED: NOVEMBER 02, 2022 | 1 MIN READ

 |County Name||Cheapest Plan||Individual, Age 40||Couple, Age 40||Couple, Age 40 & Child|

 |Weber||Value Benchmark Silver||$465||$930||$1,180|

 Health Insurance Subsidies Available In Utah?

 The subsidies available include premium tax credits and cost-sharing reductions.
-In 2020, 92% of the Utah marketplace members received a subsidy to lower their premium, while 49% received cost-sharing reductions.
+In 2020, 92% of the Utah marketplace members received a subsidy to lower their premiums, while 49% received cost-sharing reductions.
 Subsidies are based on income.

 Can You Purchase Off-Exchange Health Insurance Coverage In Utah?